dansmyers/Simulation/Sprint-1-Python_and_Descriptive_Statistics/Deliverables/README.md

 ## Honor Code

-I promise not to cheat.
+“On my honor, I have not given, nor received, nor witnessed any unauthorized assistance on this work."

 ## Team Members